barra9408/info-patterns-repo/README.md

 The main goal is to keep the physical pipeline readable and reusable:

-1. build the nanoparticle geometry;
+1. Build the nanoparticle geometry.
-2. assign material, incident field, and electromagnetic propagator;
+2. Assign material, incident field, and electromagnetic propagator.
-3. solve the scattering problem with `pyGDM2`;
-4. perturb the particle according to a mechanical degree of freedom;
+3. Perturb the particle according to a mechanical degree of freedom.
-5. compute the corresponding scattered far-field variation;
+4. Compute the corresponding scattered far-field variation.
-6. transform that variation into an angular information pattern;
+5. Transform that variation into an angular information pattern.
-7. analyze visualization, detection, force, torque, and recoil-heating quantities.
+6. Analyze visualization and specific detection quantities (efficiencies, recoil heating, torque, stiffness, force, etc.).

 ---